KevinSheedy/lean-git-flow/README.md

 This is a screenshot of a git repo viewed using the popular open source [TortoiseGit](https://code.google.com/p/tortoisegit/) client.
 It is important to be comfortable looking at real git histories like this, as conceptual flowcharts can be misleading.

+## Tag Every Build
+Every build is tagged by your CI Server using the [Semantic Versioning](http://semver.org/) convention: **MAJOR.MINOR.PATCH+BUILD**

+    git tag 1.0.0+25

 ## Commit directly to the release branch
-If your change is small or your team is small, you may choose to commit directly to the release branch.
-It's your choice.
+When appropriate, you may choose to commit directly to the release branch.
+You and your team decide if this is allowed.
 Use your best judgement when to use a feature branch and when to commit directly to the release branch.
 This is useful when you need to make a very small change like a spelling correction.

 ## Parallel Release Branches
 It is normal to have multiple release branches in parallel.
 If you are developing a webapp, you may only ever have one or two release branches at a time.
 For example, one release branch may be for the final few bugfixes for an imminent release while a 2nd release branch is for new features that will be released further in the future.
 However, if your project is a library, you may have many versions in production and may have many release branches.
 Release branches are created off other release branches (or sometimes from tags).